-An assessment conducted in December 2022 deferred the review of Evidence Summary (ES) 20-3.
-This means that the document remains current until it is assessed again next year.
+An assessment conducted in March 2025 ARCHIVED Evidence Summary (ES) 20-3.
+This means that the document will no longer be maintained but may still be useful for academic or other information purposes.
 The PEBC has a formal and standardized process to ensure the currency of each document (PEBC Assessment & Review Protocol)